SCiO-systems/cgspatial-notebook/README.md

 cgspatial-notebook is a community Jupyter Docker Stack image.
 The image includes major geospatial Python &amp; R libraries  on top of the datascience-notebook image.

 ## What is cgspatial-notebook
+The `cgspatial-notebook` includes frequently used spatial libraries along with libraries that offer functions over climatic data.
 The `cgspatial-notebook` (Add description)
 Jupyter docker stacks'
 [`cgspatiale-notebook`](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-datascience-notebook) image.

-The `cgspatial-notebook` contains Python, R, and Julia as well as frequently used data science libraries for spatial analysis.
+The `cgspatial-notebook` contains Python, R, and Julia and is built on top of the datascience-notebook.

 ## Try it on Binder